 Empty the garbage before you go out with your friends.

-Change the Sentence: You left a mess in the kitchen.
-Change the Sentence: That's a very interesting answer on your test paper.
-Change the Sentence: Some people would be surprised to hear news like that.
-Change the Sentence: I don't like your attitude.
-Change the Sentence: You are always shouting at me.
-Change the Sentence: When I hear this song I feel like dancing.
-Change the Sentence: When you've been sitting in school all day, don't you feel like running?
-Change the Sentence: Do you want to come to the dance with me?
-Change the Sentence: You have beautiful eyes.
-Change the Sentence: My parents were upset when my sister came home late.
-Change the Sentence:
+You left a mess in the kitchen.

+That's a very interesting answer on your test paper.

+Some people would be surprised to hear news like that.

+I don't like your attitude.

+You are always shouting at me.

+When I hear this song I feel like dancing.

+When you've been sitting in school all day, don't you feel like running?

+Do you want to come to the dance with me?

+You have beautiful eyes.

+My parents were upset when my sister came home late.